Shezm/hal/README.md

   `sudo-apt get install ffmpeg`

-  If you are installing on Debian Jessie run
+  If you are running on Debian Jessie install libav-tools instead of ffmepg (as ffmpeg is not availiable on Jessie)

   `sudo apt-get install libav-tools`

-  instead of installing ffmpeg as ffmpeg is not available on Jessie

 ## Run Server
-  node index.js
+  `node index.js`